 Much of the information that circulates regarding nursing home abuse describes scenarios where staff members neglect and abuse their residents directly.
-There’s also growing concern about specific types of abuse including sexual abuse and financial abuse, which are often more difficult to detect when committed against elderly people.
+There is also growing concern about specific types of abuse including sexual abuse and financial abuse, which are often more difficult to detect when committed against elderly people.

-The month-long study is considered the first of its kind as a large-scale study assessing resident-to-resident abuse specifically.
-Ultimately, the study concluded that nearly 20% of nursing home patients were involved in some form of aggressive encounter with one or more fellow nursing home residents during the four-week period.
+The month-long study is considered the first of its kind as a large-scale study assessing resident-to-resident abuse.
+Ultimately, the study concluded that nearly 20 percent of nursing home patients were involved in some form of aggressive encounter with one or more fellow nursing home residents during the four-week period.

 - Coming into a resident’s room and rifling through their belongings

 - Being run over by a wheelchair

 - Having food taken off their plate without asking

 - Being called names or other verbal assaults

 The study included any situation where the victim would suffer physical or psychological distress as a result of the actions of another resident.
 Based on observations and resident interviews during the study, the results indicated that 75 percent of encounters were verbal in nature and the remaining 25 percent of encounters were physical.

 While the fact that resident-on-resident abuse does occur in nursing homes does not come as a surprise to experts, the prevalence of these types of incidents is alarming.
 It is especially concerning because the nature of resident-on-resident abuse makes it more difficult to control and rectify.

 With abuse committed by staff members, the employee can be fired, sued or prosecuted.
 However, with abuse among residents, the problem needs to be rectified by creating a better living environment for everyone.